 - The tutorial also includes tips on working with different types of light fixtures under the systems tab, and how to save modifications in the model.

-Now my placement option is place on face.
-Now if you notice, the direction that the little arrow is pointing is the direction that the actual lighting fixture is directing light.
-So what I want to go ahead and do is I'm going to hit space bar and that's going to allow me to rotate that around as I hit space bar.
+Now my placement option is Place on Face.
+Now, if you notice, the direction that the little arrow points is the direction the actual lighting fixture directs light.
+So what I want to go ahead and do is I'm going to hit the space bar, which will allow me to rotate it each time I press it.

-I'm just going to go ahead here, here, here.
-I'm going to hit escape, select the dimension, hit the EQ constraint.
-Select the dimension, hit the EQ constraint and there we are, delete and unconstrained.
+I'm just going to pick here, here, and here.
+I'm going to hit Escape, select the dimension, hit the EQ constraint.
+Select the dimension, hit the EQ constraint, and there we are, delete and Unconstrained.

 So I'm going to start here, let's go two over here and let's go two over here.
 As you can see, that doesn't really line up.
 So I'm going to go ahead and actually move this guy.

-Just click it, drag and hold and bring it over here.
-Click it, drag and hold, bring it over here.
-Click it, drag and hold and bring it over here.
+Just click it, drag and hold, and bring it over here.
+Click, drag, hold, bring it over here.
+Click, drag, hold, and bring it over here.

 There we go.
-I'm going to hit my EQ constraint, escape, EQ, select here, EQ.
-Now those are the wall washers I'm going to go ahead and put into this model and I'm going to hit unconstrained.
+I'm going to hit my EQ constraint, press Escape, then EQ again, select here, and EQ.
+Now those are the wall washers I'm going to go ahead and put into this model, I'm going to hit Unconstrained.

-Now if I don't want to have to deal with that, this dialogue of that, I'm just going to select it, uncheck EQ, it's not going to move it back to its original position, it's going to still leave it as equalized and then just delete the dimension.
-Now I can go align, here and here, come up here, let's do my align dimension, I'm going to come from here to here to here and actually, because you can see we have a little bit of a T bar ceiling, I actually want to go from that.
-So I'm going to select this and delete it, I'm going to go aligned, pick here, here and here, EQ, I'm going to uncheck EQ and delete that and I'm going to go ahead and align this with here and here and escape to say I'm done, perfect.
+If I don't want to have to deal with that, this dialogue of that, I'm just going to select it, uncheck EQ, it's not going to move it back to its original position, it's going to still leave it as equalized and then just delete the dimension.
+Now I can go Align, here and here, come up here, let's do my Align dimension, I'm going to come from here to here to here.
+Actually, because you can see we have a little bit of a T-bar ceiling, I want to go from that.
+So I'm going to select this and delete it, go aligned, pick here, here, and here, EQ, uncheck EQ, and delete that.
+Then I'm going to go ahead and align this with here and here and Escape to say I'm done.
+Perfect.

-Now I'm going to go ahead and place it about right here, there we are, I'm going to go ahead and place one, we did not align that light, that's okay, we can fix that and I'm placing it opposite of the actual lights themselves.
-I'm going to go ahead and align this guy real quick because we missed that one, which happens, there we are.
-So I'm going to go ahead now and say I want to create this guy again, I'm going to select that and hit create similar.
+Now I'm going to place it about right here.
+There we go.
+We did not align that light, but that's okay—we can fix it.
+I’m placing it opposite the other lights.
+I'm going to go ahead and align this guy real quick because we missed that one, which happens.
+There we are.
+So I'm going to go ahead now and say I want to create this guy again.
+I'm going to select that and hit Create Similar.

-This is a command that will allow us to select something in the drawing, say you have a very long list of different types of families in here, I can select that and go create similar and then I just need to change my elevation back to 7 feet, I'm going to go ahead, pick here and we're going to align those here in a second, it's going to go down opposite, I'm not going to worry about one in the bathroom and there we are.
-And actually if you notice that it actually appended to the grid line, which I actually don't want to append to the grid line, I want to append it to the wall.
-We need to go ahead and pay attention to where we're clicking but we can also go ahead and quickly fix this, I do not need to delete it.
+This command allows us to select something in the drawing, say you have a very long list of different types of families in here, select that, go Create Similar, then just change the elevation back to 7 feet.
+I'm going to go ahead, pick here, and we're going to align those here in a second.
+It's going down opposite; I'm not going to worry about one in the bathroom, and there we are.
+And actually, if you notice, it appended to the grid line, but I want it to append to the wall instead.
+We need to pay attention to where we're clicking, but we can also quickly fix this; I do not need to delete it.

-What I'm going to do is I'm going to select the light, I'm going to go pick new host or work plane, pick new vertical face and I'm going to make sure that I'm picking on the wall.
+What I'm going to do is select the light, go Pick New Host or Work Plane, pick new vertical face, and make sure I'm picking the wall.
 There we go.
-I'm going to go up here, select this light, pick new and re-host that element to the correct piece.
+I'm going to go up here, select this light, pick new, and re-host that element to the correct piece.

-Select here, pick new, there we are and we're good to go.
+Select here, pick new, there we are, and we're good to go.
 Now I also want to go ahead and align these lights to these ones here.
-So I'm going to AL for align, pick there, make sure that that's aligned.
+So I'm going AL for Align, pick there, make sure that's aligned.

 Pick here, make sure that's aligned.
 Pick here.
 Oops.

-I still have my multiple checked as you noticed.
-When it controls you back, I'm going to uncheck my multiple alignment.
-There and there, there and there, there and there, here and here and even though they look like they're aligned, I'm still going down the wall and doing that.
+I still have Multiple selected, as you may have noticed.
+When it controls you back, uncheck Multiple Alignment.
+There and there, there and there, there and there, here and here.
+Even though they look like they're aligned, I'm still going down the wall and doing that.

-And those are wall sconces and we've added those in.
-So the wall sconces are slightly different.
-We need to place them on a wall on a vertical face but we have to set an elevation for them because they will be hosted to the wall but we have to set that elevation.
+Those are wall sconces, and we've added them in.
+Wall sconces are slightly different.
+We need to place them on a vertical wall face, but we have to set an elevation for them because they are hosted to the wall, and that elevation must be set.

-We're going to go ahead and zoom extents, control S, save the file.
+We'll zoom extents, press CTRL+S to save the file.
 I'm going to go ahead and stop this video here.
-We'll move up to the second floor, get our lights dialed and start talking about other pieces.
+We'll move up to the second floor, get our lights dialed, and start talking about other pieces.

 See you then.